Skip to main content

 First, you need to install the epos-opensource command-line interface (CLI).
 This tool will handle the deployment and management of your platform.
 Choose the tab for your operating system below.

-You can install or update the CLI with a single command in your terminal.
-This command works for both initial installation and for updating an existing version:
+You can install the CLI with a single command in your terminal:

 curl -fsSL https://raw.githubusercontent.com/EPOS-ERIC/epos-opensource/main/install.sh | bash